-At the end of 2020, the Company's equity was ALL 65 884 108 thousand, corresponding to 97% of total assets.
+The Company's equity at the end of 2021 was ALL 66 005 171 thousand, corresponding to 89% of total assets.

 All underlying items are alternative performance measures, see the chapter "Alternative Performance Measures" for purpose, definition and statement of all items.
 Elements from the statement of comprehensive income after the operating profit are analysed in accordance with the financial statements.